5 Best Left Handed Golf Clubs for Southpaws

 While there are plenty of left handed tennis and baseball players, statistically there are not as many lefties in golf.
 There is an advantage to being left handed in baseball, but there hasn’t been any proven advantage to being a southpaw while playing the game of golf.
 In fact, there may be some distinct disadvantages.

-1. Golf Instructions -Since most golfers are right handed, most golf instructions are written for right handed players.
+Since most golfers are right handed, most golf instructions are written for right handed players.
 This means that those who are left handed must follow the instructions in reverse.
-This may in some cases make learning more difficult.
+This may in some cases make learning more difficult specifically for senior golfers.

 One positive aspect is that left handed players have a national organization just for them.
 The National Association of Left Handed Golfers features a championship tournament that is held every year.